So I got the guy BUT (there is that dreaded word; if you missed it, see The “Scarlett” Letter, part 1) we had no idea what we were up against!

-With the arrival of 38 years of marriage, once again we claim victory through the Lord Jesus Christ Who always holds the umbrella!
+With the arrival of another year of marriage, once again we claim victory through the Lord Jesus Christ Who provides that third strand, and ultimately holds the umbrella as well!
 Praise Jesus!
-We have learned when the clouds appear, and the rain falls, the steadfast transformational work of our Savior covers us with the greatest canopy of happily-ever-after this world has ever seen.
+We are learning when the clouds appear, and the rain falls, the steadfast transformational work of our Savior covers us with the greatest canopy of “happily-ever-after” this world has ever seen.

 “Therefore . . . lead a life worthy of your calling, for you have been called by God.
 Always be humble and gentle.
 Be patient with each other, making allowance for each other’s faults because of your love.
 Make every effort to keep yourselves united in the Spirit, binding yourselves together with peace.”Ephesians 4:1-3

 “It is raining tenderness, love, compassion, patience, and a thousand other flowers and fruits of the blessed Spirit, which are bringing into your life such a spiritual enrichment as all the fullness of worldly prosperity and ease was never able to beget in your innermost soul.”